rebelsky/csc207c/_eboards/eboard18-2.md

 * Consider limiting your screen time.
-* Engage in activities that nourish you: podcasts (non-political), music (listen or make), journal, read, spend time in nature, etc.
+* Engage in activities that nourish you: podcasts (non-political), music (listen or make), journal, read, spend time in nature, hang with friends, etc.
 * Take care of yourself: Prioritize sleep, eat nutritious food, move your body, etc.
 * Reach out to your emotional supports: family, friends, mentors,